-[102] The Aryans were, however, doubtless better off than the tribes of North America.
+^{} The Aryans were, however, doubtless better off than the tribes of North America.
 "In no Indian language could the early missionaries find a word to express the idea of God.
-Manitou and Oki meant anything endowed with supernatural powers, from a snake-skin or a greasy Indian conjurer up to Manabozho and Jouskeha.
-The priests were forced to use a circumlocution,--'the great chief of men,' or 'he who lives in the sky.' " Parkman, Jesuits in North America, p. lxxix.
+Maniton and Oki meant anything endowed with supernatural powers, from a snake-skin or a greasy Indian conjurer up to Manabozho and Jouskeha.
+The priests were forced to use a circumlocution,-'the great chief of men,' or 'he who lives in the sky.'"
+Parkman, Jesuits in North America, p. lxxix.
 "The Algonquins used no oaths, for their language supplied none; doubtless because their mythology had no beings sufficiently distinct to swear by."
 Ibid, p.
 31.

-In the unsystematic nature-worship of the old Aryans the gods are presented to us only as vague powers, with their nature and attributes dimly defined, and their relations to each other fluctuating and often contradictory.
-There is no theogony, no regular subordination of one deity to another.
-The same pair of divinities appear now as father and daughter, now as brother and sister, now as husband and wife; and again they quite lose their personality, and are represented as mere natural phenomena.
-As Muller observes, "The poets of the Veda indulged freely in theogonic speculations without being frightened by any contradictions.
-They knew of Indra as the greatest of gods, they knew of Agni as the god of gods, they knew of Varuna as the ruler of all; but they were by no means startled at the idea that their Indra had a mother, or that their Agni [Latin ignis] was born like a babe from the friction of two fire-sticks, or that Varuna and his brother Mitra were nursed in the lap of Aditi."[103]
-Thus we have seen Bhaga, the daylight, represented as the offspring, of Aditi, the boundless Orient; but he had several brothers, and among them were Mitra, the sun, Varuna, the overarching firmament, and Vivasvat, the vivifying sun.
+now as husband and wife; and again they quite lose their personality, and are represented as mere natural phenomena.
+As Müller observes, "The poets of the Veda indulged freely in theogonic speculations without being frightened by any contradictions.
+They knew of Indra as the greatest of gods, they knew of Agni as the god of gods, they knew of Varuna as the ruler of all; but they were by no means startled at the idea that their Indra had a mother, or that their Agni [Latin ignis] was born like a babe from the friction of two fire-sticks, or that Varuna and his brother Mitra were nursed in the lap of Aditi."
+Thus we have seen Bhaga, the daylight, represented as the offspring of Aditi, the boundless Orient; but he had several brothers, and among them were Mitra, the sun, Varuna, the overarching firmament, and Vivasvat, the vivifying sun.
 Manifestly we have here but so many different names for what is at bottom one and the same conception.
 The common element which, in Dyaus and Varuna, in Bhaga and Indra, was made an object of worship, is the brightness, warmth, and life of day, as contrasted with the darkness, cold, and seeming death of the night-time.
-And this common element was personified in as many different ways as the unrestrained fancy of the ancient worshipper saw fit to devise.[104]
+And this common element was personified in as many different ways as the unrestrained fancy of the ancient worshipper saw fit to devise.+